 There are methods such as dyne ink tests and water break tests that have been used to get a sense of the cleanliness of surfaces, but there are a lot of drawbacks to these legacy tests.
 For starters, dyne inks are not intended for use on metals, and most FIPG applications involve metallic materials.
 Both dyne inks and water break tests can create more scrap.

 One of the biggest hurdles to validating cleanliness for FIPG applications is measuring surface quality in tiny spaces.
-Most of the time FIPG is applied on very small edges or even in tiny channels designed to hold the bead.
-Measuring cleanliness in narrow spaces can be extremely difficult without the equipment designed to inspect in those channels.
-Water contact angle measurements are a great solution to evaluate these types of surfaces because with a precise volume of water you can get a numerical value of surface quality.
+Most of the time, FIPG is applied on very small edges or even in tiny channels designed to hold the bead.
+Measuring cleanliness in narrow spaces can be extremely difficult without the equipment designed to inspect inside those channels.
+Water contact angle measurements are a great solution to evaluate these types of surfaces because, with a precise volume of water, you can get a numerical value of surface quality.

 The video below illustrates an automated water contact angle measurement method on an engine block to make sure the surface has been adequately prepared before FIPG is applied.